 6135 Park South Drive

 As it turns out, there is a big difference between these three types of financial advisors.
-And understanding the compensation structure of each financial advisor is a critical component to making the right choice for whom you choose to oversee your long-term wealth management strategy.
+And understanding the fee only model compensation structure of each financial advisor is a critical component to making the right choice for whom you choose to oversee your long-term wealth management strategy.

 Below we have outlined the different types of compensation for financial advisors and highlighted the benefits of being a fee-only financial wealth management company.

 A Fee only advisor can typically fall into one of three categories: fee-only financial advisors, fee-based financial advisors, and commission-based financial advisors.
 As the name suggests, fee-only financial advisors are compensated through a predetermined fee, while commission-based and fee-based financial advisors are compensated at least partly through commissions earned from the selling of certain products and through certain financial transactions.

 There is also a distinct difference between a fee-only financial advisor and a fee-based financial advisor.
 Fee-only financial advisors receive their compensation from fees paid from the client to the advisor.
 Additionally, fee-only advisors have traditionally been held to a fiduciary duty to protect their clients’ interests before their own.

 Fiduciary duty sounds like a good thing, but what exactly does it mean?
 Simply put, a financial advisor who has fiduciary duty to his client has a legal responsibility to put the interests of his client before his own.
 This means that if your advisor is a fiduciary, he must act solely in your best interests or face legal consequences.
 A fiduciary must live up to clients’ trust in them through transparency and minimizing conflicts of interest.

 Fee-based financial advisors are generally compensated by both commissions on the sale of certain products and fees for their advice, which typically includes guidance on which financial product the client should buy from them.